microsoft/ComplianceCxE/docs/playbooks/AIP2MIP/Features/Collaboration/OversharingPopups.md

 ## Introduction

-Labeled emails contain sensitive information to your organization to be shared with intended recipients only.
-Oversharing popups enables an admin to configure popups that ensure the end-user sending a labeled email or attachment is aware of your organization’s policies.
-These policies can be configured to warn the user before send, request business justification input from the user or block send of the sensitive labeled content.
-Previously available in AIP add-in, oversharing popups is now available in MIP built-in labeling for preview.
+Emails containing a sensitivity label or sensitive information must be shared with intended recipients only.
+Previously available in AIP add-in, Oversharing popups is now avaialble in DLP for E5 users which enables an admin to show popups to end users sharing such labeled or sensitive emails in Outlook desktop and educate them about your organization’s policies.
+These can be configured to show a warnign popup to users to verify the content that they're sending, or request them for business justification before sending out the email, or block them from sending a particularly labeled or sensitive email.
 For more information about custom settings in AIP Add-in, view our [admin guide for the AIP client](https://learn.microsoft.com/en-us/azure/information-protection/rms-client/clientv2-admin-guide-customizations#implement-pop-up-messages-in-outlook-that-warn-justify-or-block-emails-being-sent).

 ## Scenarios in Scope